lodinukal/gitz/README.md

 **NOTE:** Please read disclaimer below.

-Zig 0.14.0-dev wrapper for libgit2.
+Zig 0.14.0 wrapper for libgit2.

-The goal is to have a nice and ergonomic wrapper similar to `git2` in Rust.
+The goal is to have a nice and ergonomic wrapper similar to the `git2` crate in Rust.

 ## Disclaimer